The Man Charged With Oluwatoyin Salau's Murder Repeatedly Confessed To Killing Her

 The case of 19-year-old Black Lives Matter protester Oluwatoyin “Toyin” Salau, who was killed after detailing her own sexual assault on Twitter, continues to unravel.
-Aaron Glee Jr., the Florida man charged with the her murder, reportedly admitted to killing her and another woman — 75-year-old Victoria Sims — police said in court documents.
-Glee has been charged with kidnapping, murder, and sexual assault in the deaths of Salau and Sims, who went missing on June 6 and 11 respectively.
+Aaron Glee Jr, the Florida man charged with the her murder, reportedly admitted to killing her and another woman — 75-year-old Victoria Sims — police said in court documents.
+Glee has been charged with kidnapping, murder, and sexual assault in the deaths of Salau and Sims, who went missing on 6th June and 11th June respectively.

 “Glee had made voluntary admissions to officers guarding him that he had murdered two women in Tallahassee,” court documents read.
 “He would also place a telephone call to his mother and make these same admissions.”